-The following summary of the security for the Series 2015A Bonds is qualified in its entirety, and reference is hereby made to Appendix D hereto and to the Trust Agreement and the Contract which set forth in further detail the provisions relating to the security for the Series 2015A Bonds.
+The following summary of the security for the Series 2019 Bonds is qualified in its entirety, and reference is hereby made to Appendix D hereto and to the Trust Agreement and the Contract which set forth in further detail the provisions relating to the security for the Series 2019 Bonds.

-The Series 2015A Bonds will be issued pursuant to the Act and under the Trust Agreement.
-The Series 2015A Bonds are special obligations of the Authority payable solely from the Revenues and Pledged Funds provided under the provisions of the Act, the Trust Agreement and the Contract, subject only to the senior pledge of Revenues created by the Trust Agreement to secure the Prior Bonds and the provisions of the Trust Agreement regarding the application of Revenues and Pledged Funds.
+The Series 2019 Bonds will be issued pursuant to the Act and under the Trust Agreement.
+The Series 2019 Bonds are special obligations of the Authority payable solely from the Revenues and Pledged Funds provided under the provisions of the Act, the Trust Agreement and the Contract, subject only to the provisions of the Trust Agreement regarding the application of Revenues and Pledged Funds.